Carleton-Web-Dev-Club/CWDC-Wiki/hosting/tutorials/ssh-access/ssh-config(scs).md

 The path in this tutorial is: `your computer -> SCS access gateway -> CWDC Proxy gateway -> web-1`

+If you are a not member of the SCS, please instead follow the guide for [non SCS students](./ssh-config(non-scs).md)

 ## Setting Up
 ### Creating Accounts
-First, we need all the relevant accounts.
+First, you need all the relevant accounts.
 Use the [SCS account creation tool](https://newacct.scs.carleton.ca/scs_authentication/newacct-policy-form.php) to get started.

 ### Finding a SSH Client
-Second, we need to ensure we have an openssh client.
+Second, you need to ensure you have an openssh client.
 Linux and Mac systems should have one preinstalled, and windows users may have to follow [this guide to enable the feature](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

 ### Verifying an ssh client is installed
-Third, we need to open up a terminal.
+Third, you need to open up a terminal.
 Windows users should open up powershell.

 Verify that typing `ssh` shows some text about usage.